[Updated Nov 2017] Want to Splash out on Posh Bubbles? Here is a list of our suggested top (and most expensive) Champagnes….

 8.)
 Salon 1996 Blanc de Blancs – $495

 A remarkable property, not least for the fact that they only release one cuvée, and one cuvée alone in the finest vintages.
 Whereas the vast majority of houses release a NV each year, Salon released only five wines from 1990-2000.
-The house was founded in 1921 by Eugene Salon, and today their exceptional Blanc de Blancs prestige cuvee vies with Krug’s Clos du Mesnil for the title of greatest Chardonnay based Champagne.
-But a comparison is not needed, they are totally different Champagnes and should be viewed as such.
-In contrast to Mesnil’s power and majesty, Salon offers unrivalled finesse, a super-soft mousse and exquisite fruit; the very taste and smell of elegance.
+The house was founded in 1921 by Eugene Salon, and today their exceptional Blanc de Blancs prestige Cuvee vies with Krug’s Clos du Mesnil for the title of greatest Chardonnay-based Champagne.
+But comparison is not needed, they are totally different Champagnes and should be viewed as such.
+In contrast to Mesnil’s power and majesty, Salon offers unrivaled finesse, a super-soft mousse, and exquisite fruit; the very taste and smell of elegance.
 Bottles are in high demand, but if you can secure some then expect to pay approx. $495 for the pleasure of the 1996.
 Salon also greatly rewards cellaring, so there is never any rush to drink your precious bottles!

 7.)
 Louis Roederer Cristal 2007 Rosé – $550